-"True Freedom" - Luke 8:26-39 - June 20, 2010
+"Sound of Silence" - Luke 8:26-39 - June 19, 2016

 Isn't the episode in this morning's reading from Luke's gospel - the story of the Gerasene pigs - one of the weirdest stories you've ever heard?
-Many people have heard about the story, or maybe even have a hazy idea of the details, but even those of us who have read it as recently as a few minutes ago would be hard pressed to relate all of the details.
-In part that is because it's such a strange story that you cannot wrap your mind around it easily.
+Many people have heard about this story, or maybe even have a hazy idea of the details, but even those of us who have read it as recently as a few minutes ago would be hard pressed to relate all of the details.
+In part that is because it's so strange that you cannot wrap your mind around it easily.
 Most of us have a bit of a strange reaction to this story, and that's ok, because it is a story about strange reactions.

 The incident begins innocently enough, with a scene that would be familiar enough to us who live on the coast - a boatload of people pulls up on the shore.
 While there's no detailed description of the weather it seems like it was a fairly fine day at the beach - no incident docking the boat, all seems quiet except for some pigs out snorting and grubbing in the dirt for treats as pigs enjoy doing.
-No surprise at there being pigs - after all, it's Gentile territory.
+No surprise at there being pigs - after all, it is Gentile territory.
 A few swine herders are looking after them, although anyone who has chased pigs that have gotten free might be surprised at the name "swine herder" since pigs are definitely harder to herd than sheep - even harder to herd than cats!

 Even with an ordinary enough beginning it wasn't long before the surprises began to pile up.
-Almost immediately after Jesus and his posse stepped out of the boat, they are met by one really surprising dude.
-This man is the ultimate "dumpster diver" - hasn't worn clothes in years, lives in the cemetery, you get the picture.
+Almost immediately after Jesus and his posse stepped out of the boat, they are met by one really surprising individual.
+This man is the ultimate "dumpster diver" - lives in the cemetery, hasn't worn new clothes in years, has personal hygiene issues.
 And his behaviour matches his appearance.
-Instead of just merely harassing the arriving tourists like any normal street person would do, he falls down on the ground writhing and shouting at the top of his voice.
+Instead of simply harassing the arriving tourists like any normal street person would do, this weird man falls down on the ground writhing and shouting at the top of his voice.
 Get the picture?
 It's chaotic, untidy, messy, repulsive - the kind of incident people in the city would instinctively avoid, like walking well clear of a gathering of the shopping-cart crowd in the laneway.
 I'm sure the reactions of the disciples were not surprising, moving to avoid any contact with this weird man.